Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections: Bi-level Optimization Formulation

 \begin{problem}[Bilevel Optimization Problem] Solve \be \min_{u\in \mathcal{U}}\{C^o(f(u)) + f(u)\cdot u\}, \ee subject to the equilibrium condition \be f(u) \in \arg\min_{\tilde{f}\in\mathcal{F}} \{\Phi^o(\tilde{f}) + \tilde{f}\cdot u\}. \ee \end{problem}

+\begin{remark} In the absence of essential uniqueness (Theorem~\ref{thm:existence}), the bilevel optimization problem becomes ambiguous due to the presence of multiple equilibria with potentially different social costs.
+In such cases, the upper-level objective depends on (worst-case) equilibrium selection, which significantly complicates computation and limits scalability. \end{remark}

-At the lower level, for any fixed incentive vector $u$, drivers adjust their route choices to minimize their perceived cost.
-This reaction is captured by Wardrop equilibrium and equivalently by the minimization of $\Phi^o(f) + f\cdot u$ based on Proposition \ref{prop:potential}.
-At the upper level, a central planner (or system operator) selects the incentives $u$ with the goal of minimizing the overall social cost $C^o(f) + f\cdot u$.
-However, the planner must account for the fact that $f$ is not an independent variable--it is the equilibrium outcome $f(u)$ of the lower level problem.
-This two-level structure--where the planner (leader) sets the incentives and the drivers collectively (follower) respond by choosing an equilibrium flow, minimizing the associated potential function--naturally leads to a two-player \textit{Stackelberg game}.
-In such games, the leader makes a decision knowing that the followers will react optimally to that decision.
-In our context, the leader's decision is the choice of $u$, and the follower's reaction is the resulting minimizer $f(u)$ of the potential function $\Phi^o(f) + f\cdot u$.
+At the lower level, for any fixed incentive vector $u$, drivers adjust their route choices to minimize their perceived cost, leading to a Wardrop equilibrium characterized by the minimization of $\Phi^o(f) + f \cdot u$.
+At the upper level, a central planner selects $u$ to minimize the overall social cost, taking into account that the resulting flow $f(u)$ arises as the equilibrium outcome of the lower-level problem.
+This interaction naturally yields a bilevel optimization structure capturing the coupling between system-level control and user behavior.